vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 The histograms are broken out into query categories.
 In the above case, `Select` is the only category, which measures all SELECT statements.
 An entry like `"500000": 1133195` means that `1133195` queries took under `500000` nanoseconds to execute.

+The numbers are cumulative.
+For example, if you wish to count how many queries took between `500000ns` and `1000000ns`, the answer would be `1138196-1133195`, which is `1`.

+Later below, we will be convering variables that break out these queries into further categories.
+However, we do not generate histograms for them because the number of values generated will be too big.

+The thresholds are hard-coded.
+However, if you are integrating with an extermal tool like Prometheus, it will have its own thresholds.

+The counters increment for the lifetime of the vttablet, and all values are updated in real-time.

 `Queries.Histograms.Select.Count` is the total count in the `Select` category.

 `Queries.Histograms.Select.Time` is the total time in the `Select` category.